theforeman/forklift/docs/development.md

 importing/exporting data via [CSV](https://github.com/Katello/hammer-cli-csv).
 The CLI can be configured to work with any version of Foreman.
-To facilitate development in Hammer or any of its plugins, a lightweight vagrant box is provided in this repository:
+To facilitate development in Hammer or any of its plugins, a lightweight vagrant box is provided in the `boxes.yaml.example` file.
+To use this functionality, copy the centos7-hammer-devel configuration from the example file into your `boxes.yaml` file, changing options as necessary.
+Then run the following:

 ```sh
 vagrant up centos7-hammer-devel
 ```

 In the vagrant box, find the Hammer repositories at `/home/vagrant/` and the configuration at `/home/vagrant/.hammer`.
-Specifically, to change the Foreman instance Hammer points to, update `/home/vagrant/.hammer/cli.modules.d/foreman.yml`.

 ## Capsule Development